Who was the architect of the Indian Reorganization Act?

 House concurrent resolution 108 (HCR-108), passed August 1, 1953, declared it to be the sense of Congress that it should be policy of the United States to abolish federal supervision over American Indian tribes as soon as possible and to subject the Indians to the same laws, privileges, and responsibilities as other …

-See also How do I make a consumer complaint?
+See also How do you relocate a business?

 Which US president decided in 1970 that the federal government needed to honor their historical treaty obligations with Native Americans?